Gambling in Australia: New South Wales

 New South Wales has a long history of gambling; Australia's first official horse racing meeting occurred in 1810 at Hyde Park in Sydney; the first official Australian lottery occurred in 1881 at the Sydney Cup; and registered clubs operated the first legal poker machines in Australia from 1956.

 There are approximately 95,800 "pokies" in NSW, a state total beaten only by Nevada, which operated 181,109 gambling machines in 2014.

 Between 1 December 2017 and 31 May 2018 NSW Clubs made a net profit of $1,945,161,625 and hotels made a net profit of $1,169,040,731 from pokies alone.

 Fairfield

 Fairfield had the highest poker machine revenue in the state for 2013, generating $298 million in clubs and $93 million in pubs, from the start of the year to August.
 This figure is $123 million greater than the combined total of profits generated from poker machines in the City of Sydney.

 Hunter Region

-From January to March 2013 poker machines in the Hunter region had a turn over of $4.5 billion, showing an increase of $500 million since 2010.
+From January to March 2013 poker machines in the Hunter Region had a turn over of $4.5 billion, showing an increase of $500 million since 2010.
 Daily figures show a spend of $12.5 million, working out to be $8682 per minute.
-The Office of Liquor Gaming and Racing found that Newcastle was the Hunter Regions most profitable location with the 3206 poker machines averaging $44,963 each.
+The Office of Liquor, Gaming and Racing found that Newcastle was the Hunter region's most profitable location with the 3206 poker machines averaging $44,963 each.

 The top five most profitable clubs for gaming revenue in the Hunter region in 2010 were: